A Modern Undiagnosed Epidemic

 The thyroid gland (located in the neck) largely controls the body’s energy production.
 Many people suffer from weight gain, depression, constipation, cold hands and feet, and slowed mental functions, all of which are all symptoms of low thyroid function, yet are told their thyroid levels are “within normal limits.”
 This is because the “normal range” is much too wide, and actually includes many people who could greatly benefit form proper hormonal support.
 There is a big difference between the published “normal ranges” and optimal function.

 Even when the treated, the standard thyroid medications for low thyroid function may not help, or may only help for a little while.
 This can be due to several different conditions.
-In Wilson’s syndrome, (a persistent failure of conversion from T4 to T3) slow release T3 is needed to correct the difficulty.( At the 21st joint meeting of the British Endocrine Societies in 2002, Anthony Toft MD, a prominent thyroid expert emphasizes the importance of treating patients with low T3 levels).
+At the 21st joint meeting of the British Endocrine Societies in 2002, Anthony Toft MD, a prominent thyroid expert emphasizes the importance of treating patients with low T3 levels.
 Alternatively, when the adrenal glands are stressed, the body cannot use thyroid hormones normally, and the adrenal glands must be supported first.
 In fact, many cases of low thyroid symptoms, as well as other common symptoms such as infections, allergies, anxiety and insomnia and are actually related to disturbed adrenal function.

-Possible therapies include synthroid, cytomel, armour, SRT3, Nature-throid along with nutritional support.
+Possible therapies include synthroid, cytomel, armor thyroid, SRT3, Nature-throid along with nutritional support.

 Common symptoms of low thyroid system function